 Can I special order beads?

 We do work with manufacturers and designers who require special designs or color beads.
 Special orders are only made in manufacturing quantities due to the amount of coordination required to produce the beads.
-Special orders require up to 3 months for production and are not returnable (for other requirements, please contact us).
+Special orders require up to 3 months for production and are not returnable.
+They are only available for large quantities, 500 per SKU (for other requirements, please contact us).

 Do you have a printed catalog?